-The Access to Information Act (ATIA) gives the public the right of access to information in records controlled by government institutions.
-A Minister's or Minister's of State office is considered separate and distinct from the government institution thus, Ministers, Ministers of State, and exempt staff are not considered to be employees or officers of the institution.
+The Access to Information Act gives the public the right of access to information in records controlled by government institutions.
+A minister's office is considered separate and distinct from the government institution; thus, ministers and their exempt staff are not considered employees or officers of the institution.
 This interpretation is being examined in light of a recent decision by the Federal Court of Canada.
-The impact of this judgment is still being assessed and the question of whether or not the ATIA applies to ministerial records has yet to be resolved.
-Prior to making decisions on the disclosure of any records (including expense claims of Ministers and exempt staff), Minister's and Minister's of State offices should consult with their institution's legal services unit.
+The impact of this judgment is still being assessed and the question of whether or not the Act applies to ministerial records has yet to be resolved.
+Prior to making decisions on the disclosure of any records (including expense claims of ministers and their exempt staff), ministers' offices should consult with their institution's legal services unit.